 Plate noodles in bowls.

-Pour broth over the noodles.
+Pour broth and veggies over noodles.

-Garnish with the corn.
+Garnish with corn.

 Finish with a sprinkle of sesame seeds, dash of tamari and drizzle of sesame oil.